hashicorp/vault/CONTRIBUTING.md

 ## Pull requests

-First, consider opening an issue (see above) to discuss the approach you'd like to take to address your feature or fix.
+Before working on a pull request, open an issue for your intended work to discuss the approach you'd like to take to address your feature or fix.
 It may be that we're working on something similar, so this may help to avoid duplicating efforts.
+Or it may be that we can provide guidance that will help with your approach.

 Your pull request should have a description of what it accomplishes, how it does so, and why you chose the approach you did.
 PRs should include unit tests that validate